 Edward Poynter, Nude bending over, and a skeleton in similar pose (detail), 1872.

 There is no doubt that learning things like anatomy, construction, and all the other formulas for representing nature are immensely helpful in one’s quest to be an artist.
 This is especially true if you are intent upon learning to draw from your imagination.
 However, if you want to accurately draw and paint what you see, then you must first educate your eye.
 If you do not, when you are eventually confronted with a live model you may not only struggle with accuracy, you might end up representing what you do not even see – like a missing clavicle.

 1As quoted in John Singer Sargent: His Portrait, Stanley Olson, St. Martin’s Press, NY, 1986, page 124.
-Also see this article here.
+Also see Mr. Sargent and the Flower Children.

 2Bonnat, in his preface to Aureliano de Beruete, Velazquez, Methuen and Co., London, 1906, Page xxii.